 Tables are key if you want to display your information in a structured way.
 This section contains more information about how to create tables in both Markdown and HMTL.

-In the guidelines section, we provide you with a couple of guidelines that can come in handy when working with Silverfin.
-The section is split up between UX guidelines and Liquid guidelines.
+In the conventions section, we provide you with a couple of guidelines and best practices that can come in handy when working with Silverfin.
+The section is split up between UX guidelines and Code conventions.

 The useful information section contains more elaborate information.
 These guides cover certain concepts from start to finish and provide examples along the way.

 The Liquid testing section will provide you with all the information you will need to set up your own tests.

 You will learn more about what liquid testing is, and what benefits it gives along with information about how to do it.
 There is also a page dedicated to YAML, the language that is used to code the liquid tests.